rawattanay/TM_WEB-ROCK/README.md

 <script src='getJsFile?name=Department.js'></script>
 ```

-# *Loading the classes to their priority provided by user uising @Startup(priority=number)
+#  Loading the classes to their priority provided by user using @Startup(priority=number)
-# * here class bbb will be loaded first then aaa according to priority: having '1' highest priority
+#  here class bbb will be loaded first then aaa according to priority: having '1' highest priority
 ```
 @Startup(priority=4)
 Class aaa